 - Preserve your family’s legacy on the land.

-- Join a community of more than 550 dedicated landowners who steward over 60,000 acres of important Minnesota places.
+- Join a community of dedicated landowners who steward over 70,000 acres of important Minnesota places.

 - Receive a free habitat management plan, with the potential for financial and technical land management assistance.